mdic/inthebasement/docs/glossary.md

   Think of it as a rough proxy for how “bright” or “dull” a recording sounds.

 ## **MFCC (Mel-frequency cepstral coefficients)**
-  A compact representation of the overall timbre of a recording, widely used in speech and music recognition.
+  A set of numerical values that describe the timbre — the tone colour or texture — of a sound.
+They are widely used in speech and music analysis to compare how similar different recordings sound.
-  When compared across versions, MFCCs help quantify how similar two recordings “sound” beyond loudness or duration.
+In the `analyse_song` tool, MFCCs are averaged and compared using cosine similarity to estimate overall sound closeness.

 ## **Stereo correlation (L/R correlation)**
   Measures how similar the left and right channels are.